followdiallo/infinite-hummer/README.md

 ![Screencap](./public/screencap.gif)

-You piece will gradually fall.<br>
+Your piece will gradually fall.<br>
 Hum a rising tone to move the piece up.<br>
 Hum a falling tone to move the piece down.<br>
 Avoid the obstacles!
 Don't hit the bottom!